pabloasmo/pulpo/README.md

 # Pulpo
 Pulpo is a web application that allows users to track their multimedia content (such as movies, anime, books, video games, etc.) and their progress.
-It uses Django as the framework and SQLite as the database.
+It uses Django as the framework and SQLite as the database

 # Setup for development
 1. Install required packages: